novalexei/mod_servlet/README.md

 This is my attempt to implement C++ API for server side web development.
 The API is based on [Java Servlet API](http://docs.oracle.com/javaee/6/tutorial/doc/bnafd.html).
 The container is implemented as an Apache2 module.

+What is a servlet anyways?
+A servlet is a server-resident program that typically runs automatically in response to user request.
+It can process user input and/or generate the output dynamicly.

 The features of __mod_servlet__ API:

 - Servlets;